The Historic Nelson’s Dockyard

 The area on the south end of the Leeward Island of Antigua was originally settled by the Archaic Indians who lived on the marine resources.
-Later the Arawak Indians settled where the actual Dockyard itself it today.
-In the 1600’s warships and yachts sheltered in the harbour from hurricanes when they weren’t chasing the local pirates.
+Later the Arawak Indians settled where the actual Dockyard itself is today.
+In the 1600s warships and yachts were sheltered in the harbour from hurricanes when they weren’t chasing the local pirates.
 It was not until the early 1700’s that the first buildings were established on the east side of the Harbour.

-During the French wars that went on through the 18th century the Royal Navy owned the Dockyard and used the Harbour for the careening of their large warships.
+During the French wars that went on through the 18th century, the Royal Navy owned the Dockyard and used the Harbour for the careening of their large warships.
 Frigates, sloops, schooners and cutters all came into the Dockyard for careening and for renewing of their copper bottoms and a new coat of pitch and tar.

 Nelson for whom the Dockyard was eventually named was the Captain of the HMS Boreas since the Americans had become independent and therefore a “foreign nation” it was considered illegal to trade with them due to the British Navigation Act.
 As a result of his enforcing the Act in Antigua Nelson became exceedingly unpopular with the locals and the Dockyard was abandoned in 1815.

-The Copper and Lumber Store is now a first class hotel the beautiful weathered stone Georgian Building now houses 14 suites making it the perfect intimate retreat.
+The Copper and Lumber Store is now a first-class hotel the beautiful weathered stone Georgian Building now houses 14 suites making it the perfect intimate retreat.
 Each suite has been graciously finished with authentic period antiques and most open onto the private courtyard filled with tropical plants and the glorious profusion of Caribbean flowers.
-Others have unobstructed views of the yachts in the Harbour where you can see every style of boat from the rubber dinghy to the mega yacht.
+Others have unobstructed views of the yachts in the Harbour where you can see every style of a boat from the rubber dinghy to the mega yacht.

 If you sail into the Dockyard you need to be cleared by Customs and Immigration and then onto the Harbour Central Office to register your boat and organize a berth.
 In 2006 average costs were Port Entry and Cruising permit: US$ 16 (40EC) Landing fee: US$ 2 per person (5EC) and Garbage dump: US$ 10 (26EC).

-One of the best kept secrets of Nelson’s Dockyard is the original Bakery behind the Dockyard Museum which was originally the storekeeper’s residence.
+One of the best-kept secrets of Nelson’s Dockyard is the original Bakery behind the Dockyard Museum which was originally the storekeeper’s residence.
 Until about noon the Bakery turns out some of the best bread, pastries and savoury snacks to be found on the Island.
 A particular favourite is the patties.

 The Dockyard does have a small fee to enter but many times you can just walk through.
-There are vendors in the entry way into the Dockyard where you can pick up some inexpensive souvenirs and t-shirts then you walk down the path into the Dockyard itself.
+There are vendors in the entryway into the Dockyard where you can pick up some inexpensive souvenirs and t-shirts then you walk down the path into the Dockyard itself.
 Grab a quick lunch at any of the restaurants and wander around to admire the expensive boats and cruisers.
 Copper and Lumber serves a great lunch and you can get snacks at the Bakery.
-Tour the Museum and simply enjoy the breezes coming of the water.
+Tour the Museum and simply enjoy the breezes coming off the water.

 Reggae and steel drum bands, dancing lots of drinking and views to die for.
 Shirley Heights is the party everyone attends on Sunday Nights its free entry and loads of food to buy from Jerk Chicken to Roti some of the best on the Island are served here.
-Keep a watchful eye out for the green flash as the sun sets.
+Keep a watchful eye out for the green flash as the sunsets.